AleksanderBodurri/ngx-runtime-env/README.md

   declarations: [ AppComponent ],
   imports: [
     BrowserModule,
-    HttpClientModule
+    HttpClientModule,
     RuntimeEnvModule.forRoot(environment, {
-      envUrl: '/path/to/my/config' // specify where the environment can be found })
+      envUrl: '/path/to/my/config', // looks for runtime environment in envUrl
+      bootstrapAppModule: 'before' // does not wait for runtime environment to bootstrap App Module })
   ],
   providers: [],